jakibaki/sys-netcheat/README.md

+In this branch the development of picoc instead of lua is being done.

+[https://gitlab.com/zsaleeba/picoc](Picoc) is an open-source c **interpreter** which allows us to run c-files as scripts.

 # sys-netcheat

 ## Don't use this for online games!
 It'll ruin the experience for others and will probably get your switch banned in the process!